redhat-openstack/website/README.md

 # RDO website

 To get started, just fork a copy of this repository, make your changes and create a pull request.
+All contributions will be useful, make sure to Fork, Make change and just submit the Pull request that is it.
+Click on the links below to know more.

 1. [Forking a github repository](https://help.github.com/articles/fork-a-repo/)
 2. [Making changes](https://help.github.com/articles/editing-files-in-your-repository/)